PX4/PX4-user_guide/en/getting_started/sensor_selection.md

 # Sensors

 PX4-based systems use sensors to determine vehicle state (needed for stabilization and to enable autonomous control).
-The vehicle states include: position/altitude, heading, speed, airspeed, orientation (attitude), rates of rotation in different directions, battery level, etc.
+The vehicle states include: position/altitude, heading, speed, airspeed, orientation (attitude), rates of rotation in different directions, battery level, and so on.

-The system *minimally requires* a gyroscope, accelerometer, magnetometer (compass) and barometer.
+PX4 *minimally requires* a gyroscope, accelerometer, magnetometer (compass) and barometer.
 A GPS or other positioning system is needed to enable all automatic [modes](../getting_started/flight_modes.md#categories), and some assisted modes.
 Fixed wing and VTOL-vehicles should additionally include an airspeed sensor (very highly recommended).

 The minimal set of sensors is incorporated into [Pixhawk Series](../flight_controller/pixhawk_series.md) flight controllers (and may also be in other controller platforms).
-Additional/external sensors can be attached to the controller.
+Additional/external sensors, in particular a GPS, can be attached to the controller.

-Below we describe some of the sensors.
-At the end there are links to information about [sensor wiring](#wiring).
+Below we describe some of the more important external sensors.

 <a id="gps_compass"></a>